koneeb/data_mining_ex3/code/data_mining_ex3.md

 The figure above displays a loss function as a result of n trees added to the ensemble for the chosen gradient boosted machine (gbm) model .
-The model assumes gaussian distibution with 500 trees.
+The model assumes Gaussian distibution with 500 trees.
 The squared error loss is shown on the y-axis and numbers of trees is on the x-axis.
 It can be seen that the cross-validated errors represented by the green line are minimized between 40 to 90 trees.
-Therefore, the ideal number of trees to minimize error while accounting for overfitting would be 100.
+Therefore, the ideal number of trees to minimize error while accounting for overfitting would be
+100. The number of trees that minimizes the squared error loss in this run of the model is also displayed above.

 The RMSE between the predicted total number cases of dengue from the chosen gbm model and the actual total number of cases of dengue from the test set is shown below.

-    ## [1] 25.23003
+    ## [1] 27.84624

 ### Poisson distribution